-Schroders uses an ESG integration approach and utilizes exclusionary screens to its portfolio management of the Funds they sub-advise.
+Schroders uses an ESG integration approach and utilizes several firmwide exclusionary screens as outlined below in the portfolio management of the Funds they sub-advise.
 Schroders evaluates the impact and risk around issues such as climate change, environmental performance, labor standards and corporate governance, which it views as important in its assessment of a company's risk and potential for profitability.

-The emphasis that Schroders places on various factors when purchasing and selling securities for the Fund may change with changes in the markets.
+The emphasis that Schroders places on various factors when purchasing and selling securities for the Fund may evolve with changes in the markets.